las-r/greed/README.md

 # GREED

-**GREED** is an esoteric programming language made by [las_r](https://github.com/las-r) with only 6 commands.
+**GREED** is an esoteric programming language with only 6 commands.
 It uses a stack tape made of single-bit values and also has a separate memory for storing 1 bit.

 It's heavily inspired by [Brainfuck](https://esolangs.org/wiki/Brainfuck).
 However, it has many differences, especially in the loop behavior.